ishswar/katacoda-scenarios/cka-ha-control-planes/step5.md

 # Who is the leader (in ETCD)

-As seen ETCD component in HA setup is always active-active in all master nodes
+As seen below ETCD component in HA setup is always active-active in all master nodes

 ![](./assets/ETCD-active-active.png)